bradleyplaydon/alfa4c-M1/README.md

 ### Testing
 ---
-I have only doing a small amount of testing so far but I have used Chrome Dev Tools alot by using the elements tab and mobile button to see how the header has interacted with mobile.
+I have only doing a small amount of testing so far but I have used Chrome Dev Tools a-lot by using the elements tab and mobile button to see how the header has interacted with mobile.
 I have opted to have two headers one that shows on Desktop and one which will show on mobile.

+Chrome Dev tools allowed me to create developments first to try and eradicate and bugs when code was deployed and pushed to my project.
+Chrome Dev tools isn't the only thing I have used to make sure my project is well organised and put together well.
+I use a IDE Code editor called Atom and with some packages installed such as beautify this code editor allows code to be written simply but also organised and formatted in a easy to read and proffesional way.